 This post was produced in partnership with Essenza Escapes.

 For many travelers before 2020, Tuscany was an experience limited to a day or two (or even a quick day trip before heading to your next bucket-list destination).
 But travel has changed—and will continue to change.
 Thank goodness.

 In a beautiful series of events, coordinated by my dear friend Livia (who is behind the magic that is The Italy Edit) I was invited to write about wellness in Tuscany.
-Over the past year, I’ve learned to embrace that my definition of wellness is constantly re-shaping itself and that my preconceived notions are best shelved.
+Over the past year, I’ve learned to embrace that my definition of wellness is constantly reshaping itself.
+And that my preconceived notions are best shelved.
 I invite you to do the same.
 Wellness is a broad term, so bear with me.

-Chatting with Mary from Querceto di Castellina, was a delightful reflection on the holistic concept of wellness and expat life.
-Needless to say, we all agreed that a glass of perfectly balanced wine with lunch adds to the experience of savouring Tuscany slowly.
-I was stupefied by the sheer amount of nature that surrounded us and the ‘strade bianche’ (gravel roads) that wound us through picture-perfect landscapes that felt painted around us.
-Essenza Escapes gave me the sense that Tuscany was mine to be uncovered and discovered, and that time was my greatest luxury.
+Chatting with Mary from Querceto di Castellina was a delightful reflection on the holistic concept of wellness and ex-pat life.
+Needless to say, we agreed that a glass of perfectly balanced wine with lunch adds to the experience of savoring Tuscany slowly.
+I was stupefied by the sheer amount of nature that surrounded us.
+The strade bianche (gravel roads) wound us through picture-perfect landscapes that felt painted around us.
+Essenza Escapes gave me the sense that Tuscany was mine to be uncovered and discovered.
+And, most importantly, that time was my greatest luxury.

 Learn how Essenza Escapes can help you experience your next wellness getaway in the Tuscan countryside.